ff7-mods/ff7-flat-wiki/docs/FF7/WorldMap_Module/Script.md

 This table is not complete either.

-And finally there is a set of functions which are called when the player enters an area of the walkmesh that is designated to trigger a script (it is not clear exactly which walkmesh types can trigger this event).
-Which function is executed depends on the mesh coordinates of the player (0-35, 0-27) as well as the exact walkmesh type that triggered the event.
-In theory there can be more than 2000 unique combinations so no list will be given for these functions :) Fortunately, not all functions need to be implemented, as will become apparent in the next section, functions that do nothing do not need to be implemented at all.
+And finally there is a set of functions which are called when the player steps on a walkmesh triangle that is designated to trigger a script.
+Which function is executed depends on the mesh coordinates of the player (0-35, 0-27) as well as the function ID [from the MAP file](../WorldMap_Module.md#Triangle) Fortunately, not all functions need to be implemented, as will become apparent in the next section, functions that do nothing do not need to be implemented at all.
+Most of the mesh functions handle entering field levels from the world map.

 ## .ev Format